luminaxster/swe432-heroku-react/README.md

 CRA uses [NPM](https://docs.npmjs.com/about-npm) to manage the project, [Babel](https://babeljs.io/) to compile/transpile your code, and [Webpack](https://webpack.js.org/) to bundle your app.
 You do not have to worry about Babel or Webpack, CRA handles them (and other packages) for you.

 Think of NPM as Maven for JavaScript, a platform that manages your project dependencies based on a configuration, NPM's package.json is equivalent to Maven's POM.xml.
-NPM supports scripting so Babel and Webpack can be executed to build your app as a CRA.
+NPM supports scripting so Babel and Webpack can be executed to build your app with CRA.

 ## A. Getting the repo and creating your own